Raspberry Pi: Top projects to try yourself

 The best projects to try with the Raspberry Pi and Raspberry Pi Zero

-The Raspberry Pi is a wonderful piece of hardware, and successive iterations have only built on its ability to deliver impressive functionality inside a small package.
+The Raspberry Pi is a great piece of hardware, and successive iterations have only built on its ability to deliver impressive functionality inside a small package.

 With that in mind, we decided to pull together some of our favourite projects that take advantage of this small stature.
 Be warned, given the size of the board, some of these projects may prove to be more fiddly than you're used to, and we're also not shying away from some seriously complicated designs.